 What concern do environmentalists have about the Medicine Hat facility and about Bitcion mining in general?
 E.g. how does Bitcoin mining harm the environment?

 The concern of environmentalists have about the Medicine Hat facility if that mining Bitcoin wastes a lot of electricity and electricity in this city is mainly produced with fossil fuels.
-The constant use of mining Bitcoin will waste a lot of electricity and can affec
+The constant use of mining Bitcoin will waste a lot of electricity and can affect the environment poorly.

 If Hut-8 wanted to build a facility in Brampton, would be in favor of this proposal.
 Write a SOP to justify your position.

+I wouldn’t be in favor of this proposal because in Brampton, there is a lot of people living and buildings that require electricity.
+The mining of Bitcoin requires too much electricity which I don’t think it will be good for Brampton to be providing.

 Level 3: Mobile Payments

 Explain how you could use social media to make payments for things you buy in the store.

+There are many apps that you can use to chat with people but pay for what you bought in the store as well.
+An example could be Venmo.

 List three ways that social media payments are a positive thing.

+-It would be easier to transfer money because you can transfer with one click.

+-Social media companies believe that if they can persuade people to pay through social media it build the relationship and trust.

+-They are as more protective then going in the bank and paying.

 List three ways that social media payments are a negative thing.

+-Banks will go out of business meaning many jobs will be lost.

+-Security is an issue because not all social media apps can be trusted.

+-Some people don’t want to share their personal and financial information with social media.

 Is Canada ahead of or behind other countries in the use of mobile payments?
 Explain your answer.

+I think Canada is behind other countries, because countries like UK have social media payment with messenger, etc. but we don’t as of yet.

 In your opinion, should mobile payments be allowed in Canada?
 Write a SOP to justify your position.

+I think they should be but, not as much advanced as it is now.
+This is because then banks will go out of business and many people may lose their jobs with this new advancement.
+It should be available yes as a option because sometimes we can’t go to the bank or for any reason so there must be a way that a payment can be made sitting at home.